Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 You can generate your [Session keys](../../learn/learn-keys.md#session-keys) in the client via the apps RPC.
 If you are doing this, make sure that you have the AXIASolar-JS Apps explorer attached to your validator node.
 You can configure the apps dashboard to connect to the endpoint of your validator in the Settings tab.
-If you are connected to a default endpoint hosted by Parity of Web3 Foundation, you will not be able to use this method since making RPC requests to this node would effect the local keystore hosted on a _public node_ and you want to make sure you are interacting with the keystore for _your node_.
+If you are connected to a default endpoint hosted by Parity of AXIACoin Foundation, you will not be able to use this method since making RPC requests to this node would effect the local keystore hosted on a _public node_ and you want to make sure you are interacting with the keystore for _your node_.